lambda2/moon_raker/README.rst

 and an annotation will be added to them when viewing in the API documentation.

-From the Apipie API perspective, the resources belong to the version.
+From the MoonRaker API perspective, the resources belong to the version.
-With versioning, there are paths like this provided by apipie:
+With versioning, there are paths like this provided by moon_raker:

 .. code::

-   /apipie/1/users/index
+   /moon_raker/1/users/index
-   /apipie/2/users/index
+   /moon_raker/2/users/index

-When not specifying the version explicitly in the path (or in DSL), default version (`Apipie.configuration.default_version`) is used instead ("1.0" by default).
+When not specifying the version explicitly in the path (or in DSL), default version (`MoonRaker.configuration.default_version`) is used instead ("1.0" by default).
 Therefore, an application that doesn't need versioning should work as before.